Bob Lunn

+Early life

 Lunn was born in San Francisco, California.
+He was the 1963 U.S. Amateur Public Links champion over Steve Oppermann.

+Professional career

-He was the 1963 U.S. Amateur Public Links champion.
-He turned pro in 1965 and won six times on the PGA Tour.
+In 1965, Lunn turned pro and won six times on the PGA Tour.
 In 1968, he was named Most Improved Golfer of the Year by Golf Digest.
 He earned $102,711 and finished 11th on the money list that year after winning two tournaments in a row – the Memphis Open Invitational and the Atlanta Classic.
 Lunn's best years in professional golf were 1968–72 when he appeared in the top 60 on the money list in each of those years.

-Lunn never won a major, but won the par-3 contest at Augusta National's pitch & putt course during the week of the 1969 Masters.
+Lunn never won a major but won the par-3 contest at Augusta National's pitch & putt course during the week of the 1969 Masters.
 His best finish in a major was a T-3 at the 1970 U.S. Open.
 Lunn retired from the PGA Tour in 1980 and took club pro and teaching pro jobs at three clubs in northern California.
 Currently he holds the position of Senior PGA Tour Professional at Woodbridge Golf and Country Club in Woodbridge, California.

 Lunn has played in just over four dozen events on the Champions Tour since turning 50 in 1995.
 His best finish was T-34 at the 1995 Kaanapali Classic.